 EPs will only work with the permission and support of parents/carers.
 We require your informed consent to be directly involved with your child.

-Will I have the oppurtunity to discuss my child with the EP?
+Will I have the opportunity to discuss my child with the EP?

 EPs work in partnership with parents / carers and it is important to us to consider the holistic view of your child.
 You can also be present when the EP sees your child.
 School will inform you when they have arranged for the EP to see your child.